dorianHe/machine_learning_review/how_to_win_ds/01_intro.md

 		* Values in vector can be interpreted only in some cases
 		* The words with similar meaning often have similar embeddings
 	* Rule of thumb: usually, both Bag of Words and Word2vec approaches give quite different results and can be used together in your solution.

+* Feature extraction from text and images
+	1. Texts
+		a.
+Preprocessing
+i.
+Lowercase, stemming, lemmarization, stopwords b.Bag of words
+i.
+Huge vectors
+ii.
+Ngrams can help to use local context iii.
+TFiDF can be of use as postprocessing
+c.
+Word2vec
+i.
+Relatively small vectors
+ii.
+Pretrained models
+2. Images
+a.
+Features can be extracted from different layers
+b.
+Careful choosing of pretrained network can help
+c.
+Finetuning allows to refine pretrained models
+d.
+Data augmentation can improve the model

 ## Final Project Description